benedict-96/Cemracs2023/paper/src/volume_preserving_transformer.md

 \end{figure}
 ```

-For the remaining parts of the transformer, the feedforward neural network is replaced by a volume-preserving feedforward network and the first add connection is removed[^2], as shown in figure m[fig:VolumePreservingTransformerArchitecture]m(@latex).
+For the remaining parts of the transformer, the feedforward neural network is replaced by a volume-preserving feedforward network and the first add connection is removed[^2].
+The architecture is shown in m[fig:VolumePreservingTransformerArchitecture]m(@latex).

 [^2]: Removal of the add connection is necessary as the addition with the input is not a volume-preserving operation.